Westmoreland Mall: Proposal

 In the mid-1970s, Adam Eidemiller, Inc., the development company that owned the land at the time, initially proposed building a motel on the open acreage, but eventually decided that it was not the best use of the property.
 The proliferation of shopping malls during the 1970s led Eidemiller to consider developing a regional mall on the site.
 It contacted St. Louis-based May Department Stores Company, parent of Pittsburgh-based retailer Kaufmann's about building a mall with the department store as an anchor but was rebuffed.
-Later, a joint venture between Eidemiller and the Goodman Company was formed, which already had experience with developing extensive projects, including Granite Run Mall near Philadelphia, Pennsylvania.
+Eventually, Eidemiller would join forces with the Goodman Company, a real estate company owned by Murray H. Goodman, which already had experience with developing extensive projects such as Granite Run Mall near Philadelphia.
 Construction would begin in 1975, and Kaufmann's became the first store to open at the complex in late 1976.

 Opening

 On February 28, 1977, the 850000 sqft Westmoreland Mall officially opened its doors with Kaufmann's and Sears as the anchor stores and 89 other retailers.
 Special events at the new mall included a visit by Mr. McFeely (played by David Newell) of Mister Rogers' Neighborhood.
 The mall's South Annex (now Westmoreland Crossing), originally anchored by Shop 'n Save, opened in 1978.
 As the years passed, the mall continued to grow, with the addition of Troutman's Department Store (later replaced by Pomeroy's and The Bon-Ton) and 80000 sqft of additional retail space in 1979.
 By the mid-1980s, the convenience center at the South Annex was constructed, with 40000 sqft of space for 12 to 15 new stores and restaurants.
 At this time, the mall was owned and operated by The Kravco Company, now Simon Property Group.
 The rapid growth of Westmoreland Mall brought increasing pressure to smaller cross-town rival Greengate Mall, which was anchored by Horne's, JCPenney and Montgomery Ward.
 Greengate took proactive measures to remain competitive with Westmoreland Mall as it completed a makeover in 1981 and attempted to remerchandise and lease the center to new merchants well into the late 1980s.